-Students need to meet with their faculty advisors at least one time each semester for the purposes of discussing progress in the BU SP.
-These meeting serve as a way for advisors to monitor student progress as well as a safe place for students to provide feedback to the faculty on aspects of training in the BU SP they believe are particularly effective or should be improved.
+Students meet with their faculty advisors at least one time each semester for the purposes of discussing progress in the BU SP.
+These meetings allow advisors to monitor student progress and provide an opportunity for students to provide feedback to the faculty on aspects of training in the BU SP they believe are particularly effective or should be improved.